SameC137/10-Academy-Batch-4---Week-0-Task-5/README.md

     extract_dataframe-contains code for extracting the dataframe from the json file processed_tweet_data-contains csv for cleaned data
-    save_tweet_data_to_database-contains the code for creating/inserting/fetching data to database .travis.yml- contains configuration for travis CI
+    save_tweet_data_to_database-contains the code for creating/inserting/fetching data to database visualize_tweet_data-contains code for visualizing the twitter data using streamlit .travis.yml- contains configuration for travis CI
     requirements.txt-contains required list of libraries for running the scripts data-folder containing data files